 As I like to say “If you can’t eat it, don’t put it on your skin”!
 Many of these harmful chemicals go directly into the blood stream.
 Over time they can build up and cause health issues.

-Making your own products is just too EASY and FUN to continue to subject yourself to harmful chemicals-in my opinion.
+Making your own body care products is just too EASY and FUN to continue to subject yourself to harmful chemicals-in my opinion.
 So, let’s get started!!

 Ingredients in Homemade Body Wash:

 Castile Soap is a highly concentrated liquid soap, like 3x more concentrated then a regular body wash!
 This is why we use it in recipes like this, so we can dilute it with other nourishing ingredients.
 Be sure to never use it straight, it can burn!
 I like to use THIS brand because it is 90% organic, 70% fair trade and contains no preservatives, fragrances or foaming agents.
 Plus, it comes in lots of different scents!